At Banner Health, we continually strive to ensure moms who deliver babies in our care go home happy and healthy.

 Q: At what gestational age can I schedule an elective induction?

 A: At 39 weeks gestation, the decision to schedule an induction should be in partnership with your health care provider after all benefits and risks are understood.
-Patients with a favorable Bishop score can be induced.
 All patients can be induced at 41 weeks gestation.
 Gestational age will be determined based on ACOG standards.

 Q. Under what circumstances will an induction be deemed necessary prior to 39 weeks?